-Some days it’s just hard to get out of bed, you don’t like it, it doesn’t feel good, in fact it feels downright unnatural; you have a grey picture in your mind and an uncomfortable feeling about what lies ahead.
+Some days it’s just hard to get out of bed, you don’t like it, it doesn’t feel good, in fact it feels unnatural; you have a grey picture in your mind, an uncomfortable feeling about what lies ahead.

-Truth is, whether we feel good or bad we have to apply daily effort consistently, and these days concepts like the Law of Attraction are high-trend because they imply we can go grab a Ferrari or find the perfect lover simply by sitting on our butts, manifesting.
+Perhaps this is why concepts like Law of Attraction are on-trend because they imply we can go grab a Ferrari or find the perfect lover simply by sitting on our butts.

-But whether we take action or not, the universe don’t care.
+But whether we take action or not, the universe continues.

-Icebergs float ominously towards schools and whole communities unconcerned of their direction, oblivious to their threat, they have no interest blaming the humans for their imminent meltdown either.
+Icebergs float ominously towards schools, whole communities, unconcerned of their direction, and totally oblivious, with no interest in blaming humans for their imminent meltdown.

-Icebergs are cool, patient, and they don’t give a rat’s ass about your $997.97 seven secret steps to overnight business success.
+Icebergs are both insignificant and significant.
+Icebergs are cool.
+A force of nature abiding to laws of impermanence yet at the same time they are mighty.
+And they don’t give a rat’s ass about your ‘seven secret steps to overnight business success.’

-Having metamorphosed into a species that has outwitted survival many of us require a new level of risk and challenge to give our lives meaning, and as holocaust survivor Viktor Frankl and Rod Stewart both agree we all need a ‘reason to believe’.
+Humans hold a different perspective.
+As holocaust survivor Viktor Frankl and Rod Stewart both agree we all need a ‘reason to believe’.

 That’s what separates us from the bergs, man.